mvolkmann/blog/src/prolog.md

 When this is not used, the output will only provide the name of the test that failed.

-If a test ends with a choicepoint, a warning message will be output.
+If a test ends with a choice point, a warning message will be output.
 To prevent this, end the test with the cut operator (`, !.`) or include the option `nondet`.